oliviacarlisle/AI-CSV-Parser/README.md

 # CSV-Parser

-A streaming CSV parser library for Node.js written in TypeScript.
-Designed to efficiently process large CSV files without loading the entire dataset into memory.
+A AI-powered streaming CSV parser library for Node.js written in TypeScript.
+Designed to efficiently process and tranform large CSV files using AI without loading the entire dataset into memory.

 ** Note: this is a prototype/work in progress, not for production use **